MRS. NO-STOP

 So where had he been when Mrs. No Stop returned with Dos - and where is Dos?

-June 14, 2009: We visited the small retention pond which is a quarter mile from the restaurant pond to see if The No Stops and Mrs. Parking Lot might be there.
+On June 14, we visited the Linden Ridge pond which is a quarter mile from the restaurant pond to see if The No Stops and Mrs. Parking Lot might be there.
 Mrs. No Stop was there with Mr. No Stop and they cared for about 45 goslings.
 With them were 7 pairs of parents and about 100 goslings altogether (including The No Stops' goslings).
 Unfortunately, Mrs. Parking Lot was not there.